CMRemix/CHANGELOGS/Weekly_Changelog.md

     Change-Id: I6310e5de115a33dd24e7ece32edd652ec2131a0d
     Signed-off-by: Paul Beeler <pbeeler80@gmail.com>

-project external/wpa_supplicant_8/
-commit 4b8ef3cdb91739828b66b668f66a4f6b81f34e09
-Author: Jouni Malinen <jouni@qca.qualcomm.com>
-Date:   Tue Apr 7 11:32:11 2015 +0300

-    P2P: Validate SSID element length before copying it

-    This fixes a possible memcpy overflow for P2P dev->oper_ssid in p2p_add_device().
-The length provided by the peer device (0..255 bytes) was used without proper bounds checking and that could have resulted in arbitrary data of up to 223 bytes being written beyond the end of the dev->oper_ssid[] array (of which about 150 bytes would be beyond the heap allocation) when processing a corrupted management frame for P2P peer discovery purposes.

-    This could result in corrupted state in heap, unexpected program behavior due to corrupted P2P peer device information, denial of service due to process crash, exposure of memory contents during GO Negotiation, and potentially arbitrary code execution.

-    Thanks to Google security team for reporting this issue and smart hardware research group of Alibaba security team for discovering it.

-    Signed-off-by: Jouni Malinen <jouni@qca.qualcomm.com>

-    (cherry picked from commit fdb708a37d8f7f1483e3cd4e8ded974f53fedace)

-    Change-Id: Ibc53ff533f78cfcd7c51fbb5d5494b828f184cc8

 project frameworks/av/
-commit 4bef462d0b90f5902cb8f4d25933f7f31b2edd31
-Author: Peter Karlsson <peter1.karlsson@sonymobile.com>
-Date:   Thu Aug 15 16:11:22 2013 +0200

-    MPEG4Writer: fix mMoovBoxBuffer memory leak

-    In some cirumstances the writing of the moov box leaks memory since mMoovBoxBuffer is not freed.

-    Change-Id: I441360f6c7e84e31fea06067eca98b66b86b54bc

-commit 07fa0787d8a3deba34d70b29cd42475f2f48ac72
-Author: Patrik2 Carlsson <patrik2.carlsson@sonymobile.com>
-Date:   Fri Jan 10 15:34:24 2014 +0100

-    Correctly handle unsupported OMX color format

-    MediaServer was caught in an infinite loop at OMX::getParameter.

-    OMX::getParameter returns status_t, using OMX_ErrorNoMore to loop
-    until the index passes beyond the last supported format will not work since this function only returns ERROR_UNSUPPORTED.

-    Change-Id: Idde94a46af24641c0e5f1db909335db4c7e2b7f7

-commit e9c6b8ec2d10602556663601d0b80bf03aa1b0c6
-Author: Martin Storsjo <martin@martin.st>
-Date:   Thu Nov 27 22:51:14 2014 +0200

-    Use define for drm property keys instead of defining as char pointers

-    When defined as char pointers, every compilation unit that includes the NdkMediaDrm.h header defines a new copy of the same global variables - leading to linker errors due to multiple definitions if more than one file includes it.

-    By using a define, they don't generate any symbols.
-The NdkMediaFormat.h header uses extern const char* for a similar set of keys, but that can't be added after the actual platform has shipped.
-The other alternative would be to declare them as static const char*, which wouldn't generate global symbols, but which could trigger warnings about unused static symbols instead.

-    Change-Id: I14ca81d94309b7f437b3bc144920c48a8b3f0261

-commit c90aed9653fd9c5794dbbcae24423cd827486ef1
-Author: John Lin <jolin@mozilla.com>
-Date:   Mon Feb 2 18:10:42 2015 +0800

-    camera2: fix various BpCameraDeviceUser methods to return correct result.

-    - submitRequest*(): res is the request ID and not always equals to NO_ERROR.
-    - cancelRequest() and flush(): the result of reading last frame number should be put in resFrameNumber, not in res.

-    Change-Id: Ic81c58f4ac14c05b3db4bdc5c99f48d00665d3fc
-    Signed-off-by: John Lin <jolin@mozilla.com>

-commit e489f3f5f8160a7d51d9b0ce687beef65c10dc3b
-Author: arter97 <qkrwngud825@gmail.com>
-Date:   Thu Jan 29 20:55:37 2015 +0900

-    Enable -Os back to ID3

-    Aggressive -O2, -O3 optimizations on GCC 4.9 causes a seg-fault on playing some music tracks.

-    So enable -Os back to ID3.

-    Change-Id: I001b3ed98882a671dea10c449bf42cfdb86e2ca3
-    Signed-off-by: arter97 <qkrwngud825@gmail.com>

-commit bdc78b5a95c4c2f33c1dc5805923df1842aa51a8
-Author: Muhammed Nazim <mnm9994u@gmail.com>
-Date:   Sat Nov 29 11:17:12 2014 +0100

-    Forward Port: Add Camera sound toggle [3/3]

-    Change-Id: I0228c443489881e361a5eedead8e5f98ca06beb4

 commit 0e03875bee979afe39bdbca30e23b15d7739171b
 Author: Ricardo Cerqueira <ricardo@cyngn.com>
 Date:   Sun Apr 26 00:57:04 2015 +0100